 Uses recommended portfolio, programme and project control solutions for planning, scheduling and tracking.
 Sets up project files, compiles and distributes reports.
 Provides administrative services to project boards, project assurance teams and quality review meetings.
 Provides guidance on project management software, procedures, processes, tools and techniques.

-Whilst a formal tertiary qualification is considered highly advantageous to work as a senior project officer, it is not essential.
-Experience working within project teams is essential and experience within the area of ICT is highly regarded.
-Very strong communication and negotiation skills are essential, as is a thorough understanding of the project objectives and goals.
+A tertiary qualification is not generally required to begin a career as a project support officer.
+Experience working within project teams and experience within the area of ICT is highly regarded.

-Undergraduate courses in information technology and post graduate courses in project management are well regarded.
-Experience in PRINCE2® Project Management Methodology is highly regarded.
+Undergraduate courses in information technology and project management are well regarded.
+Project management certification in PRINCE2® Project Management Methodology is highly regarded.